Lycée Anne de Kyiv

-Lycée Français Anne de Kiev (LFADK) is a French public co-educational international day school from Maternelle – 12 located in Kyiv, Ukraine.
+Lycée Français Anne de Kyiv (LFADK) is a French public co-educational international day school from Maternelle – 12 located in Kyiv, Ukraine and named after Anne of Kyiv.
 It is linked to the French Ministry of Foreign Affairs, is approved by the AEFE (Agency for French Teaching Abroad), and regulated by French authorities.

 History

-It was established in 1994 as the Petite école Anne de Kiev.
-In 2005 it was renamed to the Collége Anne de Kiev since it gained collége (junior high school) classes.
-In 2010 the name changed to its current one as it gained lycée (sixth form/senior high school) classes.
+It was established in 1994 as the Petite École Anne de Kiev.
+In 2005, it was renamed to the Collège Français Anne de Kiev, since it gained junior high school classes.
+In 2010, the name changed to Lycée Français Anne de Kiev as it gained lycée (sixth form/senior high school) classes.
+The spelling of "Kiev" in the school's French name was later changed to "Kyiv".